-- Concerning item a) (glyph differences from KP source standard), the new chart uses the same DPRK source font that was used to represent glyph in the single column format.
-If there are differences between any published DPRK standard and the current chart, explicit evidences should be provided to the editor. - Concerning item b) (unified ideograph let by " \equiv " sign) the single column format has the same issue, so reverting to the old format would not improve the situation.
+Concerning item a) glyph differences from KP source standard, the new chart uses the same DPRK source font that was used to represent glyph in the single column format, so if they are errors, exact values should be provided.

+Concerning item b) the single column format has the same issue, so reverting to the old format would not improve the situation.

-The editor is open to suggestion in how to describe the unified ideograph (at the right of the " \equiv " sign) if other NBs see the need.
-It is also possible to create tables to pick another glyph for the 'unified' ideographs, including selecting the unified ideograph from the same source if the compatibility ideograph has a single source.
-However, that would be an issue for compatibility ideographs that have multiple sources.
+The editor is open to suggestion in how to describe the unified ideograph (at the right of the " $\equiv$ " sign) if other NBs see the need.
+It is also possible to create tables to pick another glyph for the 'unified' ideographs, although that would be an issue for compatibility ideographs that have multiple sources.